amygdala/code-snippets/ml/kubeflow-argo/README.md

 The examples highlight how Kubeflow can help support portability, composability and reproducibility, scalability, and visualization and collaboration in your ML lifecycle; and make it easier to support hybrid ML solutions.

-The examples include use of [TensorFlow Transform](https://github.com/tensorflow/transform) for preprocessing and to avoid training/serving skew; Kubeflow's tf-jobs CRD for supporting distributed training; and [TFMA](https://github.com/tensorflow/model-analysis/) for model analysis.
+The examples include use of [TensorFlow Transform](https://github.com/tensorflow/transform) (TFT) for preprocessing and to avoid training/serving skew; Kubeflow's tf-jobs CRD for supporting distributed training; and [TFMA](https://github.com/tensorflow/model-analysis/) for model analysis.
 The workflows also include deployment of the trained models to both [Cloud ML Engine Online Prediction](https://cloud.google.com/ml-engine/docs/tensorflow/prediction-overview);
 and to [TensorFlow Serving](https://github.com/tensorflow/serving) via Kubeflow.